henryhxu/CSCI3150/README.md

 ## Schedules
 Click on the topic to access the slides, on the superscript to access the corresponding chapters in the textbook, and on the ► to watch the recording.

-Midterm quiz will be held on Thur, Feb 23, during our lecture time.

 ### Lectures